Blood sampling in PET studies

 Blood sampling from mouse tail yields a mixture of arterial and venous blood.
 Cardiac puncture can yield venous or arterial blood, or their mixture (Hoff, 2000).

-In intravenous (IV) cannulation a cannula is placed inside a vein to provide venous access for sampling of blood and/or administration of radioligand, fluids, and medications.
+In intravenous (IV) cannulation a cannula is placed inside a vein to provide venous access for administration of radiotracer, fluids, and medications, and/or sampling of venous or arterialized venous blood.
 There are no absolute contraindications for IV cannulation.
 Diabetes is a risk factor for difficult venous access; ultrasound guidance or transillumination should be used when veins are not easily palpable.
 Local anaesthetic cream should be applied topically ∼30 minutes prior to IV insertion, or topical anaesthetic should be injected intradermally just before cannulation to reduce the pain.

 The veins of the arms and hands are preferred to those of the legs for intravenous cannulation, because cannulation of a leg vein hinders walking and poses a higher risk for blood clots and venous inflammation (thrombophlebitis).
 Vein valves impede the penetration of the catheter; valves are less common in the straight portions of veins and in the upper extremities.